 Shaken, stirred, and on the fence: States decide fate of cocktail-to-go laws

-New York closes lid on takeout cocktails
+New York closes and reopens lid on takeout cocktails

 In June 2020, Iowa became the first state to permanently authorize delivery and to-go sales of alcohol.
 Other states have followed Iowa’s lead.
 States where delivery and takeout sales of alcohol are permanently allowed include: